niess/alouette/README.md

 ```

 Check the [header](include/alouette.h) file and the provided example files for
-detailed usage.
+more detailed usage.

 ## Portability

-This wrapper is meant to be used on a linux box.
+This wrapper is meant to be used on UNIX systems.
 It relies on POSIX specifics,
 e.g. it assumes `/dev/urandom` to be available.

 ## Thread safety

-TAUOLA nor this wrapper do **not** support **multi-threading**.
+TAUOLA and the ALOUETTE wrapper do **not** support **multi-threading**.

 ## License